 Each level has 2 activities (look in the bottom right hand corner);

 PS = Problem Solving

 R = Reasoning

-Please try the first 'Ordering numbers' sheet.
+Please try the 'Add Two 4 digit numbers 2' sheet.
 In the top box it will say '1a.
-Fill the gaps in the number line using the numbers below.'
+Match the addition calculation to the correct answer.'
 Remember to look at the letter in the star to choose D, E or GD level of challenge.
-The E task can be found on the third page in and the GD task can be found on the fifth page in.
+The E and GD sheets for the same activity can be found slightly further into the pack.

 Below, I have prepared some additional work if you need it.
 Handouts 1 and 2 would need to be printed or displayed on a computer.